 corey.bornemann@ohfa.org 419.8134

-edgar.silva@ohfa.org 419.8135

 Attachment G – Allocation Deadline Guidance, including negative points and late fees

 All deadlines are the LATEST you may submit items.
 You may ALWAYS submit earlier!
 If a due date falls on a weekend or holiday, the due date is the next business day.
 All deadlines are the responsibilities of Owners.